Getting Started with Hyaline

 To make your documentation available to AI assistants like Claude:

-Extract current documentation (if not already done):
+Extract documentation (if not already done):

-hyaline extract current --config ./hyaline.yml --system my-app --output ./current.db
+hyaline extract documentation --config ./hyaline.yml --output ./documentation.db

 Start the MCP server: